Specialist Skills Course: Lidded Vessels & Teapots

 The workshop includes an introductory assessment of needs, plus one-to-one tuition with one of our professional potters.

 Any questions?
-Please visit out FAQs
+Please visit our FAQ page

 Please be aware, only assistance dogs are allowed in the Learning spaces.